simpligility/trino/docs/src/main/sphinx/connector/postgresql.rst

 -----------

 The connector provides **read access and limited write access** to data and metadata in PostgreSQL.
-The following section lists all supported SQL statements and provides further details.
+The following section lists supported SQL statements and provides further details.

 .. important::

+    Only SQL statements in the following lists and the :ref:`globally available statements <sql-globally-available>` are supported.
 No other SQL statements are supported.

-Read access:
+Read operations:

 * :doc:`/sql/select` including: